2nd 90mm Antiaircraft Artillery Gun Battalion: Rendova and New Georgia

 In June 1943 the battalion left Guadalcanal and took part in the Landings on Rendova, set up its artillery and fought off attempts by the Japanese to regain control.
-The battalion's 155 mm “long Tom” artillery shelled Japanese positions on New Georgia across the Blanche Channel and the unit's 90 mm batteries and Special Weapons Group shot down 24 Japanese aircraft during July.
+The battalion's 155 mm "long Tom" artillery shelled Japanese positions on New Georgia across the Blanche Channel and the unit's 90 mm batteries and Special Weapons Group shot down 24 Japanese aircraft during July.
 At noon on July 2, the battalion's SCR-602 and SCR-270 radars were inoperable when a large Japanese formation of aircraft attacked the Rendova beachhead.
-This attack killed more than 30 Americans, wounded another 200+ and caused extensive damage to infrastructure, fuel dumps and the battalion's 155 mm artillery.15% of the 155mm artillery battery was killed or wounded in the raid.
-On the 4th of July, another large Japanese air raid was sent against the Rendova beachhead.
+This attack killed more than 30 Americans, wounded another 200+ and caused extensive damage to infrastructure, fuel dumps and the battalion's 155 mm artillery.
+15% of the 155mm artillery battery was killed or wounded in the raid.
+On July 4, another large Japanese air raid was sent against the Rendova beachhead.
 A flight of 16 Betty Bombers and their escorts made it through the allied combat air patrol.
 Before the bombers expended their ordnance, they were engaged by the 90mm guns of Captain Bill Tracy's "E" Battery.
 Battery E succeeded in downing 12 of the bombers and one fighter while expending only 88 rounds of ammunition.

 Elements were progressively moved onto the island of New Georgia to support the Drive on Munda Point, defend against Japanese forces that broke into the rear lines, and later defend the Munda Airfield and assist in the operations to seize the surrounding islands (e.g. during the Battle of Arundel Island).

 After securing New Georgia the battalion was moved to Mbanika in the Russell Islands for a period of rest and relaxation prior to its next assignment that involved the recapture of Guam in the Marianas Islands.

 Guam

-The battalion landed near Agana, Guam on 21 July 1944.
+The battalion landed near Agana, Guam on July 21, 1944.
 They were tasked with air defense and coastal and perimeter defense of the area from Agat south to Bangi Point.
 On Guam most of the Japanese defenders retreated to the cliffs at the northern end of the island where thousands committed suicide by jumping to their deaths.
 The Battalion suffered from very high rates of dengue fever during the Guam campaign and while this was not fatal it did incapacitate many Marines.